 Elbridge Gerry was a wealthy Massachusetts merchant who was involved in early revolutionary politics.
 He was closely associated with radicals John and Sam Adams and he was an eager signer of the Declaration of Independence and the Articles of Confederation.
 He was a delegate to the Constitutional Convention but refused to sign the Constitution.
 Gerry served in many political positions during his life, and the political practice of “gerrymandering” is named after him.
 Despite this dubious honor, Elbridge Gerry and others pushed the colonies to revolution and then built our country.
 He was a patriot and an American hero.

 Elbridge Gerry was born on 17 July 1744 in Marblehead, Massachusetts.
 He was one of 12 children of Thomas and Elizabeth Gerry.
 His father was a wealthy merchant.
-Little is known about his life.
+Little is known about his early life.
 He entered Harvard College in 1758.
 When he graduated in 1762, he entered the family business and became a member of a social group that was becoming more political because of Britain’s increasingly heavy-handed imperial policy.

 In 1765, Elbridge was advocating evading the Stamp Act.
 By 1770 he was serving in local political positions and later helped Sam Adams set up committees of correspondence.
 He became closely allied with John and Sam Adams making up a Bay Colony troika advocating for separation from the Crown.

 Gerry became more militantly anti-British as the British increased their efforts to politically control the colonies and enlarged their military presence to enforce political control.
 He was, however, equally opposed to popular democracy.
 After mobs destroyed a hospital he had helped establish, he called it “savage mobility” and withdrew from politics.